 First of all, ungroup the object, and you can change one color of an object using the color picker or eyedropper tool.
 If you want to change all elements of one color, use the Recolor method above, unlink harmony colors, and edit a specific color.

 Is there a way to delete all of one color in Illustrator?

 Yes, you can delete all of one color in Illustrator and it’s super easy.
-Hold down the Shift key, select objects of a specific color that you want to delete, and hit Delete on your keyboard.
-If your color objects are grouped, you’ll have to ungrouped them first.
+Hold down the Shift key, select all of the same colors that you want to delete, and hit Delete on your keyboard.
+If your color objects are grouped, you’ll have to ungroup them first.

 Where are my color swatches in Illustrator?

 If you don’t see color swatches to the right of your Illustrator document, you can set it up quickly.
 Go to the overhead menu Window > Swatches, it’ll show up along with other tool panels on the right-hand side.